SharedMocha/b2b_fiveorgs/README.md

-# Starter Application for Hyperledger Fabric 1.0
+# Starter Application for Hyperledger Fabric 1.0 for B2B communications between partners

 Create a network to jump start development of your decentralized application.